Arihant416/golang-learning/README.md

       Methods cannot be associated with type aliases, while they can be defined for custom types created via type definitions!
     ```

+### *Phase 3*

+Dived a little more into Functions, Functions passed as values, returning functions as values, funtions types, Anonymous functions, Recursion, Closures, Variadic functions etc.

+Functions in Go are first-class citizens, meaning they can be assigned to variables, passed as arguments to other functions, and returned as values from functions.

+#### Anonymous Functions

+-> Functions which are defined without a name and created at the point of need.
+(More like a throwaway post use functions used immediately or for creating closures)
+-> Particularly useful when for scenarios where a function is needed only once.

+#### Closures

+-> Uses another aspect of Anonymous function!
+A fundamentally important concept
+-> A closure is an anonymous function that captures variables from the surrounding scope.